darwin-xu/NutriVision/README.md

 - Node.js 18+ (or LTS compatible)
 - npm (or yarn/pnpm) for installing dependencies
-- Optional: Arduino IDE or PlatformIO to load sketches in `hardware/`
+- Arduino IDE to load sketches in `device/`

 ## Quickstart (server)